jvee11/Decentralized_voting_system/README.md

 Wallet: MetaMask

-📦 Project Structure
-graphql
-Copy
-Edit
-├── index.html              # Frontend UI
-├── app.js                  # Main JavaScript for contract interaction
-├── contract.js             # Contract address and ABI
-├── Voting.sol              # Solidity smart contract
-🔧 Setup Instructions
+# 🔧 Setup Instructions
 1. Install MetaMask
-Install MetaMask extension in your browser from MetaMask.io
+Install MetaMask extension in your browser from MetaMask.io.
 Create an account and connect to a test network like Goerli

 2. Deploy Smart Contract